th-herve/vimwiki/docs/cs_bitwise_operations.md

 ## >> (right shift)

 Shift all bits to the right by a certain amount.
+Bits shifted off the end are lost.

 ```c
 int x = 0b100 >> 2 //x = 0b001